BrunoZell/CollectiveIntelligence/litepaper.md

 - Establish wants[+theories]
 - Measure historic fulfillment of wants[+theories] on observations (realized value)
-- Estimate future fulfillment of wants[+theories] on latest observations for both total inaction and current commitments along all failure cases (expected value)
+- Estimate future fulfillment of wants[+theories] on latest observations (expected value).
+Estimation of EV is subject to the theories used for reasoning and assumptions about who will do what.
-- Create commitment schemes that point to possibly valuable action paths
 - Given latest observations, current wants[+theories], and current commitments[+theories]: search through all possibilities and propose changes to commitments for one or more accounts
 - Evaluate all proposals and change to any plan that is more +EV.

+### Wants

+Each want is a statement about: **how do we want it?**

+Wants are represented as binary queries, stating whether that want is fulfilled or not in a given context.
+These queries are composed from semantic query interfaces of domain models.

+The context to evaluate wants on can either be sourced from historic observations, providing a measurement of realized value.
+Or it is sourced from hypothetical observations, typically derived from reasoning about the causal impact of actions, providing a measure of potential value realization (proposals) and expected value (commitments).

+### Proposals

+Each proposal is an answer to the question: **what could we do?**

-Proposal: What could we do?
-As changes to other peoples todo list.
+It is represented as changes to other peoples commitments.

-Commitment: What do we do?
-As declaration of own future conditional action.

-Both proposals and commitments are expressed as conditional actions.

-Condition: A CQL boolean query on the consensus view
+### Commitments

+Each commitment is a declaration of: **what will we do?**

+Commitments are represented as conditional actions.
+Conditions are either satisfied or not in a given context.
+The action derived from a matching context is then either executed or not based on the committers final behavior.

+Commiters are referred to via their network accounts and can relate to both beings and things.

 ## Economics

-Show how this database creates a design space for economies.
-Economies have a parameter space along:
+Given a theory, a proposal implies: **how could we make it?**

+Similarly, a commitment implies: **how will we make it?**

+Coordination is concerned with: **How do we make it, so we like it better?**

+All wants of a single subject imply a priorization of all possible contexts, where all possible contexts are defined by the domain models referenced by the expression want.

+The wants of all subjects in the network, together with ex-ante conflict prevention, fairness selector, and legal rights, imply a priorization of the consensus context.

+Wants are transparent about how their fulfillment depends on observations, thus contributors can reason about what needs to get done in order to fulfill a want.

+A given action ex-ante implies a difference in expected future observations compared to inaction.

+A given action ex-post implies the actor to have caused related observations as they would be different if the action did not take place.

+Note on credible commitments: A declaration does not guarantee the committer to actualy do the action as declared.
+Commitments may come with a stake, reputation, or insurance to make it more credible to others, although the fundamental mechanism does not force any of it.
+It is assumed that people tend to pull through with their commitments to avoid sanctions of others (=change of other ppls actions that the faulty committer may not like) while keeping the economic balance on the economies they are part of.

+## Ask Economy

+Economists teach that money has three functions, not one.

+- It is a means of exchange: it lets you confer power to others.
+- It is a store of value: it lets you delay the exercise of power in time.
+- It is a unit of account: it lets you measure many things by a common yardstick.

+The economy proposed here seperates these functions by solving them explicitly.

+Most economic theories are answereng those questions:

 - What is produced?
 - How is it produced?
 - How much is produced
 - For whom is it produced

-Note on credible commitments: A declaration does not guarantee the committer to actualy do the action as declared.
-Commitments may come with a stake, reputation, or insurance to make it more credible to others, although the fundamental mechanism does not force any of it.
-It is assumed that people tend to pull through with their commitments to avoid sanctions of others (=change of other ppls actions that the faulty committer may not like) while keeping the economic balance on the economies they are part of.

-## Ask Economy

 Standardizing ordering of production and productive output via (potentially unsuccessful) physical delivery.

+- Create commitment schemes that point to possibly valuable action paths

 Show how an actual service offering (with commited subjects) influences how the economies yield v/s is .